ManCaveMade/QuarkOne-Bootloader/README.md

 # QuarkOne - Bootloader
 *By: ManCave Made (Mitchell A. Cox)*

-A bootloader for the Atmel XMEGA 128A4U based on LUFA and xboot, with a serial pass-through mode for programming the ESP8266.
+A bootloader for the Atmel XMEGA 128A4U based on LUFA (https://github.com/abcminiuser/lufa) and the AVR911 protocol, with a serial pass-through mode for programming the ESP8266.

 ### Activating the Bootloader